 the concept of collaboration itself.
 A subsequent close textual analysis of

 a number of Shakespeare's writings will show that they contain the work of

 The phenomenon of the Shakespeare Authorship Question will also be studied.
 The aim is not to promote an alternative candidate as the author of Shakespeare's work.
 Rather, it is to analyse the actual social and cultural phenomenon that is the Authorship Question itself.
 Why that Question is now more popular than ever amongst the general public will be an important area of discussion.

 Download detailed course description

-If you wish to be kept informed about future events, please join our mailing list.
+If you wish to be kept informed about our annual conference and future events, please join our mailing list.